 The Appeal of Working from Bed

 How much we resist it but we all love working from bed.
 Sitting on a desk won’t give us the same comfort and convenience as our bed.
 It's no surprise that many people enjoy such a setup, which allows them to check emails, attend virtual meetings, and do tasks from the comfort of their own beds.
-Also, for people suffering from chronic pain or mobility problems, working from bed may bring much-needed relief and convenience.
+Also, for people suffering from chronic pain (neck pain and back pain) or mobility problems, working from bed may bring much-needed relief and convenience.

 Given its appealing qualities, working from bed presents its own set of problems and possible dangers that can have an influence on both our physical well-being and productivity.